nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

      parameters:
        clock: clock

-Note that the epoch scheduler is intended to run from an external thread.
+Note that the Epoch Scheduler is intended to run from an external thread.
 The ``runEpoch(float budget_ms);`` can be used to set the budget_ms and run the scheduler from the external thread.
 If the specified budget is not positive, all the nodes are executed once.

 SchedulingTerms
 ---------------

-A SchedulingTerm defines a specific condition that is used by an entity to let the scheduler know when it’s ready for execution.
+A ``SchedulingTerm`` defines a specific condition that is used by an entity to let the scheduler know when it's ready for execution.
 There are various scheduling terms currently supported by GXF.

 .. _periodic_scheduling_term: